Income tax calculator

 In calculating the tax, it uses the standard personal allowance and respective income tax bands for a whole tax year.
 However, the full personal allowance and respective tax bands may not be available at the time a withdrawal is made.
 For example, in the first month of the tax year, April, only 1/12th of the personal allowance and tax bands are available, regardless of the amount of the lump sum.
 This may result in a disproportionate amount of tax being deducted which can be reclaimed from HM Revenue & Customs directly.

 The calculations assume that 25% of any lump sum from a non-drawdown pension is available tax free.
-If you have reached age 75 and have insufficient lifetime allowance, this percentage will be lower.
-In some circumstances, you might not be able to withdraw a lump sum without moving into drawdown first.
+If you don’t have enough lump sum and lump sum and death benefit allowances remaining, this percentage will be lower.
+In some circumstances, you may not be eligible for certain types of lump sum.
 The calculator does not confirm that such a lump sum is available to you, nor does it consider any implications of taking this lump sum, for example any impact on capital gains tax, inheritance tax or on any means tested benefits.
 If you're unsure, please seek professional advice.

 If you are yet to take a payment from your pension you may find the first payment has tax deducted using an emergency tax code.
 Use our emergency tax calculator to see how much tax might be deducted from your pension withdrawals under emergency rate tax.